raghav-chamarthy/devops/README.md

 1. Instead of using an ECS cluster, we could have just directly configure a EC2 auto scaling group and provide instructions as part of the launch config.
 But con's of this approach is , this will guarantee the server being available , but the if the actual application is tricky.
 We then have to write a health endpoint and might lead to some extra work there.And also scaling of the service is not possible.
 If we want to have more instances of the service , only way is to scale the number of instances which is not cost effective

-2. Currently in ECS Cluster auto-scaling of container instances is not fully effective , as by default we can only have few metrics ( like CPU Utilization , data in and data out).
+2. Currently in ECS Cluster auto-scaling of container instances is not fully effective , as by default we can only have few metrics from EC2 ( like CPU Utilization , data in and data out).
 We can use the cloudwatch agent to spit out more metrics and write auto scaling policies around that.
-So we can add cloudwatch agent in the instance , by either running the agent installation in the userdata during launch config or bake the cloudwatch agent in the AMI used to launch the EC2.
+We can add cloudwatch agent in the instance , by either running the agent installation in the userdata during launch config or bake the cloudwatch agent in the AMI used to launch the EC2.
 A Sample is shown below

  ```
     rpm -Uvh https://s3.amazonaws.com/amazoncloudwatch-agent/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm